 There’s little more indulgent for breakfast or tea than plump, buttery brioche.
 ‘Brioche parisienne’, or ‘brioche à tête’ as they are sometimes known, are baked in round, fluted moulds and consist of two round balls placed on top of each other, a body and a head.
 Brioche recipes first arrived in Paris in the 17th century, originating in the dairy-farming regions of western France.
-Good-quality butter is hence the key ingredient in achieving that melt-in-the-mouth consistency, whilst the large quantity of eggs makes the dough rich and unctuous.
+Good-quality butter is hence the key ingredient in achieving that melt-in-the-mouth consistency, whilst the large quantity of eggs makes the dough rich.

 We’ve added a rose water glaze to the classic French brioche recipe and a sprinkling of crispy freeze-dried raspberries - the floral fragrance and raspberry tartness contrasting beautifully with the decadent brioche.

 Rose water is used in this recipe instead of water to make a rose glaze which is drizzled or brushed over the brioche to infuse it with a subtle, floral rose flavour.
 Meanwhile the sugar in the rose glaze also helps to form a barrier, stopping the brioche from drying out so quickly.
 Crispy freeze-dried raspberries work particularly well here, making the brioche look and taste that little extra bit special.

 - 250g plain flour

 - 25g fresh yeast or 8g dry yeast

 - 12g salt

 - 350g egg, mixed with a fork (around 6 large eggs)